How To Write Proposals That Sell is a downloadable pdf that shows you how I write wedding proposals and book clients

-0.1 The Anatomy of A Wedding Proposal explains how I approach the body of a proposal; these are the details I share with customers prior to booking.
+0.1 The Anatomy of A Wedding Proposal explains how I approach the preliminary proposal; these are the details I share with customers prior to booking.
+These are the bones of my template.

 0.2 A Real Wedding Proposal shows you how I transform my template into a custom proposal for a real wedding with an $11,000 floral budget.

-0.4 Presenting The Proposal explains how I present a proposal to a potential client via e-mail including an e-mail template which you can copy or modify to suit your own style.
+0.4 Presenting The Proposal explains how I present a proposal to a client via e-mail including an e-mail template which you can modify to suit your own style.